-It is important to understand what personal protective equipment (PPE) should be utilized when using your pressure washer.
+It is important to understand what personal protective equipment (PPE) should be utilized when using your pressure washer as light or unsecured objects can become hazardous projectiles.
 Below is a list of PPE items that should be utilized at all times when using the pressure washer.